negbook/arrival-included-in-threads-/README.md

 for i,v in pairs(atms) do
     atms[i].cb = function(data) print('item('..i..')'..' enter:'..tostring(data.enter)..' exit:'..tostring(data.exit)) end
-end
+    -- you can define what one of items's callback when you arrived or exit end

+-- next line it will define global items callback with itemlist. you can keep empty when you dont need onExit or onSpam callbacks
 Arrival.RegisterTargets ('new_banking_banks',{
     itemlist = banks,
     onEnter =